backstage/community-plugins/workspaces/tech-insights/plugins/tech-insights-backend/README.md

 The backend plugin for Tech Insights.

 It provides the API for the frontend tech insights, scorecards and fact visualization functionality, as well as a framework to run fact retrievers and store fact values in to a data store.

+Looking for the old backend installation docs?
+Visit [here](./docs/old-backend-system.md).

 ## Installation